ICAN is a Health Initiative of the Community Service Society of New York (CSS).

 ICAN consists of staff at CSS, as well as a network of other nonprofit organizations around New York state.
-Our network includes the following outstanding organizations, selected for their proven track record of educating and advocating for older adults and people with disabilities:
+Our network includes the following outstanding organizations, selected for their proven track record of educating and advocating for older adults and people with disabilities.

 When you call ICAN, you may reach an expert health counselor at CSS or any of these other organizations.
-Our network of organizations helps us reach people throughout New York state, as well as support ICAN by developing training materials, conducting community education programs, and providing technical assistance to health counselors.
+Our network of organizations helps us reach people throughout New York state, as well as support ICAN by developing educational materials, conducting community education programs, and providing technical assistance to health counselors.

 ICAN’s staff at CSS are: